univention/univention-portal/doc/concepts/10_architecture.md

    GET /.well-known/univention-meta.json HTTP/1.1
    Host: <the application host>
    ```
+   >**DW:** do we really want the frontend to ask every app to request the well-known endpoint or may it be better to let it the backend do?

    and receives (if available) a meta information to display proper badge information